 If you are selected for a hybrid or in-person internship position and required to relocate to Washington DC, HACU will arrange housing for you.
-Please note, at this time, housing will not be supported for Summer 2022; Fall 2022 and Spring 2023 is still to be determined.

 When applicable, HACU does not pay for housing, but rather fully arranges it and supports interns so there is no upfront cost or burden.

-HACU understands that relocating to a new city can be challenging and daunting, or even impossible.
-As such, HACU does everything in our power to ease and support you through the process.
-HACU will arrange for you to live with other interns if possible, choose an appropriate apartment and location close to work and necessities, and provide furnishings so you just need to bring your suitcase.
+HACU will arrange for you to live with other interns, choose an appropriate apartment and location close to work and necessities, and provide furnishings so you just need to bring your suitcase.
 HACU ensures that there is no credit check, no security deposit, and no upfront costs (e.g. administrative fees, move-in fees, or first month's rent).
 Interns will have their total rent for the entire session equally divided and deducted from their bi-weekly paychecks.

 All HACU interns can choose to instead arrange their own housing and manage payments on their own if they would like.

 As a way to support interns if selected for a hybrid or in-person internship and relocating.
 Transportation to your housing for the first time will also be arranged and covered.